 - (vi) The debts of these subsidiaries are non-recourse to Quebecor Media. - (vii) The bank credit facility of Videotron provides for a \$1,500.0 million secured revolving credit facility that matures in July 2023 and bears interest at Bankers' acceptance rate, LIBOR, Canadian prime rate or U.S. prime rate, plus a premium determined by Videotron's leverage ratio.
 The bank credit facility is secured by a first ranking hypothec on the universality of all tangible and intangible assets, current and future, of Videotron and most of its wholly owned subsidiaries.
-As of December 31, 2019, the bank credit facility was secured by assets with a carrying value of \$8,062.9 million (\$7,748.9 million in 2018).
+As of December 31, 2020, the bank credit facility was secured by assets with a carrying value of \$8,114.0 million (\$8,062.9 million in 2019).
 The bank credit facility contains covenants such as maintaining certain financial ratios, as well as limitations on Videotron's ability to incur additional indebtedness, pay dividends, or make other distributions.
-As of December 31, 2019, \$89.3 million was drawn on the secured revolving credit facility (\$742.0 million was drawn as of December 31, 2018). - (viii) The bank credit facility of TVA Group provides for a secured revolving credit facility in the amount of \$150.0 million that matures in February 2020 and bears interest at Bankers' acceptance rate, LIBOR, Canadian prime rate or U.S. prime rate, plus a premium determined by TVA Group's leverage ratio.
+As of December 31, 2020, no amount was drawn on the secured revolving credit facility (\$89.3 million as of December 31, 2019). - (viii) The bank credit facility of TVA Group provides for a secured revolving credit facility in the amount of \$75.0 million that matures in February 2021 and bears interest at Bankers' acceptance rate, LIBOR, Canadian prime rate or U.S. prime rate, plus a premium determined by TVA Group's leverage ratio.
 The bank credit facility contains covenants such as maintaining certain financial ratios, limitations on TVA Group's ability to incur additional indebtedness, pay dividends, or make other distributions.
-The credit facility is secured by liens on all of its movable assets and an immovable hypothec on its Head Office building.
-As of December 31, 2019, \$44.9 million was drawn on the revolving credit facility (none as of December 31, 2018).
-An amount of \$52.9 million was outstanding as of December 31, 2018 on a secured term loan repaid in 2019.
+The credit facility is secured by liens on all of its movable assets and an immovable hypothec on its head office building.
+As of December 31, 2020, \$27.1 million was drawn on the revolving credit facility (\$44.9 million as of December 31, 2019).